Brad Templeton Home

 Some believe this sort of signal is important, even a "must" before cars can drive themselves, but it turns out efforts to make robocars are going very well even without the radio signals.
 While the signals would have some utility in these hidden car situations, self-driving cars need to see everything on the road, not just cars with transmitters, so they already need very good sensors.
 With such sensors, the radios don't add nearly as much value as was hoped.

 In fact, this plan suffers from many serious flaws, several of which would be enough to recommend against it on their own.
 At the same time there are huge forces pushing the idea and its outdated technology.
 They need a government mandate as that is the only way the technology will not quickly vanish into obsolescence.

 I say that DSRC and V2X in general are an emperor that has no clothes.
-Everybody says it's important, they go so far to say that self-driving cars actually need this sort of connectivity if they are to work at all.
+Large groups of people say it's important, they go so far to say that self-driving cars actually need this sort of connectivity if they are to work at all.
 This falsehood has become so common than only a few stand out against it.
 On top of that, some of those who speak against it are those who offer an superior alternative (namely mobile telco technology providers) which makes their motives naturally suspect, even if they are correct.

 A DSRC mandate won't end the world.
 But it could do harm, by forcing all vehicles to waste money on obsolete technology, and slowing the development and deployment of newer technology.
 People will naturally gravitate towards a legally mandated technology as other choices become harder, even if it is the wrong tech.
 For security reasons, cars may include DSRC radios as legally required, but leave them disconnected from the car's driving and safety systems for good reasons.